Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 - Stop using global variables.
 - Write some tests.
 - Add error handling.
-- Stop the terminal comimg up when the GUI opens.
+- Stop the terminal coming up when the GUI opens.

 ---